SYMPH373/SYMPH-AI/README.md

-# Blockchain Symphony
+# SYMPH-AI

 An interactive web application that transforms blockchain transactions into musical compositions, built with Next.js.

 ## Overview

-Blockchain Symphony is a unique project that converts blockchain data into musical experiences.
+SYMPH-AI is a unique project that converts blockchain data into musical experiences.
 It combines blockchain technology with algorithmic music generation to create an immersive audio-visual experience.

 ## Features